corintxt/TranslateAi/README.md

-# TranslateAI
+# TranslateAi
-Export text from Adobe Illustrator files, send to machine translation services and re-import.
+Export text from Adobe Illustrator files, send to translation API and re-import into correct text boxes.

 ## Installation (Windows)
 ### Download the code

-Click on the blue **Code** box, then Download source code: **zip**.
-(If you're familiar with Git you can also just clone the repo instead.)
+Click on the blue **Code** box above, then Download source code: **zip**.
+(If you're familiar with Git you can also clone the repo instead.)

 ![Zip file](img/DownloadZip.PNG)

-Extract the folder from the zip file – you can put it anywhere on your computer at this stage.
+Extract the folder from the zip file – you can put it anywhere on your computer for now.

-Open the extracted folder, find the TranslateAI folder, and inside it the Process subfolder.
-Put the `config.json` file into the Process folder.
+Open the zip file, find the TranslateAi folder, and put the `config.json` file (sent separately) into the Process folder.

 ![ConfigJSON](img/configJSON.PNG)